 Wedgwood’s original compositions, meanwhile, are highly enjoyable and evocative.
 I would go further and suggest that the book includes some of her best yet.

-The overall mixture of music here is likely to appeal to a huge audience, and it would actually be rather a pity if only those who self-identify as rusty discover it!
+The overall mixture of music is likely to appeal to a huge audience, and it would actually be rather a pity if only those who self-identify as rusty were to discover it!

 So far as its core intended market of returning pianists though, Wedgwood suggests,